brightcove/videojs-schema/README.md

 `baseObject` - an option object of properties onto which to build the video specific metadata.
 For example this could be used to include a publisher object:

+`includeEmbedUrl` - if `false`, no embed url is included.
+Inlcuding thisURL may be expected by search engines.
+Default is `true`.

 ```json
 "baseObject": {
   "publisher": {